-Veneers are thin shells of tooth-colored material covering the tooth front and sides.
-Dental veneers can cover a single tooth or all of the teeth in your smile line.
-They can cover cosmetic imperfections, including stained, crooked, or slightly damaged teeth.
+Veneers are thin shells of tooth-colored material that cover the front and sides of teeth.
+They can cover a single tooth or all of the teeth in your smile line and cover cosmetic imperfections, including stained, crooked, or slightly damaged teeth.
 At Flower Mound Family Dentistry, we provide porcelain veneers in Flower Mound, TX.
 Porcelain materials create the perfect cosmetic dental treatment to improve the appearance of teeth.

 What Can Porcelain Veneers Treat?